elephantscale/es-training-new/search-common/slides/Lucene.md

 ## Indexing Steps: Build Document

-* ‘Document’ is a unit for search
+* 'Document' is a unit for search
 * Document fields
   - Title
   - Body